Jazz Artists Resource

 JAR seeks to develop an ongoing relationship between artist and audience.
 JAR offers support to develop jazz music that bridges gaps in age, race, economics and orientation, across a diverse population.

-Over the next five years, JAR has committed to continuing to support the presentation of new works in the public sphere by supporting jazz artists; implementing educational outreach programs for students, with an emphasis on under served communities, with the specific purpose of sharing how to create, rehearse, and perform jazz music in all of it's forms.
+Over the next five years, JAR has committed to continuing to support the presentation of new works in the public sphere by supporting jazz artists; implementing educational outreach programs for students, with an emphasis on under served communities, with the specific purpose of sharing how to create, rehearse, and perform

 Ensembles affiliated with Jazz Artists Resource

 Jazz String Quintet (JSQ) is an integration of both jazz and classical music written for string quartet and soprano saxophone.
 Inspired by sources as diverse as Debussy and Ravel to Miles Davis and John Coltrane, composer and saxophonist Jim Gailloreto offers a perfect blend of classical music and jazz: structure and spontaneity.
+The compositions interweave his own soprano saxophone with skilled modernist writing for string quartet.

 The Metropolitan Jazz Octet (MJO) is the reawakening of a group that was originally started in the 1950’s by saxophonist/arranger Tom Hilliard.
-He taught three members of the current MJO to whom he bequeathed his musical library, passing the torch to the next generation.
+Hilliard taught three members of the current MJO to whom he bequeathed his musical library, passing the torch to the next generation.

 Board of Directors